 So to answer the question directly…

-Comedians who are able to effectively manage the variables that I have described can potentially have a very solid stand-up comedy act developed in just a matter months.
+Comedians who are able to effectively manage the variables that I have described can potentially have a very solid stand-up comedy act developed in literally just a matter months.

 Those who don’t usually take years to develop a powerful stand-up comedy act, if they can get past the comedy open mic stage at all.